AmandineGamble/website_amandinegamble/website/content/presentation_landing/list.md

 Gamble et al. (2018).
 Diseases of albatrosses on Amsterdam Island: the interest of combining approaches.
 POLAR 2018, Switzerland

 Gamble et al. (2017).
+Opportunistic feeders as sentinels for the circulation of infectious agents in spatial contexts.
+Waterbird Society annual meeting, Iceland

+Gamble et al. (2017).
 Optimization of sampling designs in eco-epidemiological studies based on antibody detection in sentinel species: the case of large gulls.
 4<sup>th</sup> Young Natural History Scientists' meeting, France

-Gamble et al. (2017).
+Gamble et al. (2016).
 Exposure of yellow-legged gulls to <i>Toxoplasma gondii</i> along the Western Mediterranean coasts: tales from a sentinel.
 Sf&eacute;cologie, France

 ______